Make OpenSciEd classroom-ready.Get your weekends back.

-Five tools built around the exact adaptations every OSE teacher ends up doing manually — now available in minutes, not months.
+Built around the adaptations every OSE teacher ends up making — now ready in minutes instead of months.

 Preserves: OSE unit phenomena and DQBs